Colonial period of South Carolina: Proprietary rule

 The Province of Carolina was founded in 1670 mainly by planters from the overpopulated English sugar island of Barbados, who brought relatively large numbers of African slaves from that island to establish new plantations.
+According to historians, the Barbadian settlers sought to duplicate the perceived economic success of Barbados' slave culture on the North American mainland.

 To meet agricultural labor needs, colonists also practiced Indian slavery for some time.
 The Carolinians transformed the Indian slave trade during the late 17th and early 18th centuries by treating such slaves as a trade commodity to be exported, mainly to the West Indies.
-Historian Alan Gallay estimates that between 1670 and 1715, between 24,000 and 51,000 captive Native Americans were exported from South Carolina—much more than the number of Africans imported to the colonies of the future United States during the same period.
+Historian Alan Gallay estimates that between 1670 and 1715, between 24,000 and 51,000 captive Native Americans were exported from South Carolina, more than the number of African slaves imported to the Carolinas during the same period.

 Proprietary rule was unpopular in South Carolina almost from the start, mainly because propertied immigrants to the colony hoped to monopolize the Fundamental Constitutions of Carolina as a basis for government.
 Moreover, many Anglicans resented the Proprietors' guarantee of freedom of religion to Dissenters.
 In November 1719, Carolina elected James Moore as governor and sent a representative to ask the King to make Carolina a royal province with a royal governor.
 They wanted the Crown to grant the colony aid and security directly from the English government.
 Because the Crown was interested in Carolina's exports and did not think the Lords Proprietor were adequately protecting the colony, it agreed.
 Robert Johnson, the last proprietary governor, became the first royal governor.